The Great Flynn Case Mystery

 Judge Emmet G. Sullivan.

 The order is not, to my knowledge, standard.
-Most courts rely on the government counsel to follow the dictates of what is known as the Brady Act, which requires them to provide such material to the defendant.
+Most courts rely on the government counsel to follow the dictates of what is known as the Brady Law, which requires them to provide such material to the defendant.

 But Judge Sullivan has good reason to depart from this view.
 He was made aware – too late for the trial – of the unethical conduct of the Department of Justice lawyers who prosecuted Senator Ted Stevens.
 He has proposed that all federal judges issue the same sort of orders, specifically noting how the government abused its powers and withheld evidence against Senator Stevens that would have cleared him of the charges brought against him (citations omitted):

-Note: Update: And what sort of exculpatory evidence could have been withheld?
-According to Byron York in the Examiner: Update: And what sort of exculpatory evidence could have been withheld?
-According to Byron York in the Examiner: